mcci-usb/Cricket/README.md

 ```

 Note:
-* If the installation of wxpython is not success, perform
+* If the installation of wxpython is not success, perform `sudo apt-get install build-essential libgtk-3-dev`
+* Some times the installation of wxpython takes longer time (>30 minutes).

 ## Interpret python source